Meet Our Faculty Members

 Mr. Decker teaches writing at PLP.

 After obtaining his Physical Measurements License Degree at the University of Montpellier in 2012, Vincent Autexier studied applied physics at the University of Central Lancashire in Preston.
-Before joining Parami Institute, he worked as an Industrial Applications and Development Engineer at EDF Energies Nouvelles.
+Before joining Parami Institute, he worked as an Industrial Applications and Development Engineer at EDF Energies Nouvelles in Colombiers.

 B.A.
 Political Science, Yale University

-As a political science student at Yale, Alina conducted original field research on the experiences of migrants from the conflict zone in Eastern Ukraine.
+As a student at Yale, Alina conducted original field research on the experiences of migrants from the conflict zone in Eastern Ukraine.
 Her thesis on the subject won the Charles Washburn Clark Prize for the best senior essay on Comparative Politics.
 She has worked for EF Education First in Hong Kong and was a founding member of the New Haven chapter of the educational initiative CityStep.
-She has also worked as an English and Russian language tutor.
 Before coming to Parami Institute, Alina worked for an enterprise search company in San Francisco.